Fyde0/mpv-subs-to-google-translate/README.md

-# mpv-subs-to-google-translate
+### MPV Subs to Google Translate
-Simple mpv script that translates subtitles in the browser
+Very simple script that opens Google Translate in the browser and translates the subtitle currently on screen.
+Edit the file to change the language to translate to and from, and the key binding if needed.